pedrotramos/TweetRelevance/README.md

 <img src="https://latex.codecogs.com/gif.latex?P(A|B)=\frac&space;{P(B|A)&space;\cdot&space;P(A)}{P(B)}" title="P(A|B)=\frac {(P(B|A) \cdot P(A)}{P(B)}" /></a>

 In order to run the project a Twitter Developer Account had to be created.
-The account provides the keys needed to get tweets through *tweepy*.
+The account provides the keys needed to get tweets through <a href="http://docs.tweepy.org/en/latest/"><em>tweepy</em></a>.
 If you want to run the project locally, make sure to create a Developer Account and use your own keys.

 To know more details about the project refer to the RelevanceClassifier notebook.